SaubhagyaSapkota/UpN-Learnings/README.md

 This repository consists of topics learned and works done at Upachaar Nepal as a Software Developer Intern.

+## Topic Learned on (2025-07-29)
+**Basics of nodeJS**
+- File System modules
+- Url Modules
+- nodeJS server

+## Task done on (2025-07-29)
+- Read files synchronously and asynchronously.
+- Used url modules to parse a request path, a headers, a payload and a query.
+- Read about cerateReadStream.

 ## Topic Learned on (2025-07-28)

 **Redux**